17 Basic Maven Commands: A Cheat Sheet

 #1: mvn version

-This mvn command line helps us recognize what Maven version is installed.
+This mvn command line helps us identify which Maven version is installed.

 mvn -v